sul-dlss/libsys-airflow/README.md

 ## Testing
 1. Install dependencies per `Dependency Management and Packaging` above
-1. Drop into the poetry virtual environment: `poetry shell`
+1. Drop into the poetry virtual environment: `poetry shell` (alternatively, if you don't want to drop into `poetry shell`, you can run commands using `poetry run my_cmd`, akin to `bundle exec my_cmd`)

 Run the flake8 linter:
-`flake8 dags/ plugins/`
+`flake8 libsys_airflow/` (_Note_: As of 2023-04-13, the `--ignore=E225,E501,F401,F811,W503` option is given in CI; you may want to do similarly to see the lint warnings that'll actually fail CI.
+See `Lint with flake8` `build` step in `.github/workflows/python-app.yml` for current invocation.)

 Install the test database (sqlite):
 `airflow db init`